 Store teams play a crucial role in the implementation of a customer-centric strategy and should be equipped with the data, tools and training to perform their best.

-In our last article, we analysed how equipping store teams with digital tools has changed their role from a facilitator of transactions to an enabler of experiences.
+In a previous article, we analyzed how equipping store teams with digital tools has shifted their role from a facilitator of transactions to an enabler of experiences.

-In order to enable an unbeatable customer experience, store teams need to access data at the touch of a button, which makes steering sales more efficient.
+In order to enable an unbeatable customer experience, store teams must be able to access data at the touch of a button, which makes steering sales more efficient.

-Equip your store teams with digital data-driven tools that replace conservative ways of communication and provide real-time analysis on KPIs.
+Equip your store teams with digital data-driven tools that replace outdated methods of communication and provide real-time analysis of KPIs.

-The main purpose of tools should be to make the life of store teams easier – not harder.
+The main purpose of tools like these should be to make the life of store teams easier – not harder.